marktennyson/nextbrowse/docs/USER_GUIDE.md

 ## Environment variables

-Set in your .env (used by docker-compose):
+Set in your .env (used by Docker Compose):

 - ROOT_PATH: Absolute path to the directory you want to browse (mounted read/write)
 - PORT: Host port for nginx (default 2929)